 I made an odd decision this morning.
 Every day after I put the girls on the bus I go for a walk around the neighbourhood, just for a bit of exercise.
 Sometimes I run errands, sometimes I just walk a few blocks out of my way, making a big circle and looping around back home.
 Today I walked to the bank and deposited a few cheques, walking back along the main drag I noticed the big yellow election sign at the end of my street.
 Right, today is voting day.
 For a second I paused and considered heading over to the church to vote, and then I decided against it.

 Yes, that’s right.
 I decided not to vote this morning.
-At least partially it was because my voter registration card was sitting on the shelf back at home, but mostly it was because I wanted to wait.
+In part it was because my voter registration card was sitting on the shelf back at home, but mostly it was because I wanted to wait.
 I wanted to wait and go as a family.
 I wanted my kids to see me vote.

 |Photo credit: Dennis S. Hurd|